kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 Also, init containers do not support `lifecycle`, `livenessProbe`, `readinessProbe`, or `startupProbe` because they must run to completion before the Pod can be ready.

-If you specify multiple init containers for a Pod, Kubelet runs each init container sequentially.
+If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.
 Each init container must succeed before the next can run.
-When all of the init containers have run to completion, Kubelet initializes the application containers for the Pod and runs them as usual.
+When all of the init containers have run to completion, kubelet initializes the application containers for the Pod and runs them as usual.

 ## Using init containers